ptablas/M-S-Echottage/README.md

 # Acknowledgments

-All the code pertainign to the "Osc" class used for the LFOs is heavily based on the set of lectures *C++ Real-Time Audio Programming with Bela* by Andrew McPherson.
+Most of the code pertainign to the "Osc" class used for the LFOs is heavily based on the set of lectures *C++ Real-Time Audio Programming with Bela* by Andrew McPherson.

 # Libraries